WordPress Backup 2022- Why do I find Duplicator Pro better than UpdraftPlus

 Another reason you need WordPress backups is that your hosting company might disappear overnight – yes, no joke, this happens more often, thank you think. – In this case, you can restore your website from the backup file using Duplicator Pro and have your website up and running again in minutes or hours with another hoster.

-A WordPress backup includes the following components:
+WordPress site backups include the following components:

 - WordPress core